Invitation to play

 By providing a specific play setup, an “invitation to play” helps children focus on a particular game or aspect of learning.
 It minimizes distractions and creates an environment conducive to deeper engagement and focus.

-5. Encourages research and discovery
+5. Stimulates research and discovery